foobarbecue/dataverse/conf/docker-aio/readme.md

 Also usable for normal development and system evaluation; not intended for production.

 ### Requirements:
- - java8 compiler, maven, make, wget, docker
+ - java8 compiler, maven, make, wget, docker, zip

 ### Quickstart:
  - in the root of the repository, run `./conf/docker-aio/prep_it.bash`